-REQUIREMENT REFERENCE DETAILS WHERE ADDRESSED С engagement with the party identified in the that has occurred before submitting the b) a log of the dates of engagement or attempted engagement with the identified party and a summary of the issues raised by them c) documentation of the follow-up with the identified party where engagement has not occurred to confirm that they do not wish to engage or have not attempted to engage after repeated invitations outline of the issues r have been addressed aised by the identified party and how they utstanding issues raised by the identified swhy they have not been addressed.
+Requirement reference Details Where addressed a) documentation of the engagement with the party identified in the condition of approval that has occurred before submitting the document for approval a log of the dates of engagement or attempted engagement with the identified party and a summary of the issues raised by them c) documentation of the follow-up with the identified party where engagement has not occurred to confirm that they do not wish to engage or have not attempted to engage after repeated invitations d) outline of the issues raised by the identified party and how they have been addressed , a description of the outstanding issues raised by the identified party and the reasons why they have not been addressed.
 A6 Any document that must be submitted, or approval that must be obtained, within a timeframe specified in or under the conditions of this approval may be submitted within a later timeframe agreed with the Planning Secretary.
 This condition does not apply to the immediate written notification required in respect of an incident under Condition A41.
 The Proponent must provide supporting evidence so that the Secretary can consider the need, environmental impacts and consistency of any request.
-Note: Inaction and/or expedience will not be supported as justifications for need unless it can be demonstrated that there are beneficial Noted A21 environmental impacts associated with the request.
-Facilities including lunch sheds, office sheds, material lay down sites, stockpile areas, areas used to assemble infrastructure, and portable toilet facilities can be established and operated where they satisfy the following criteria: iii) no impacts on biodiversity, soil and water, and heritage items beyond those already approved under other terms of this approval.
-Progressive C4 relevant g overnment agencies s must be prepared in consultation with the and relevant Councils identified for each stent with the CEMP referred to in the EIS.
-This plan quired CEMP b-plan Relevant government authorities to be consulted for each CEMP Sub-plan (d) So il and water Relevant Councils, Water Group and EES C5 The CEMP Sub-plans Listed in Condition C4 must state how: (a) the environmental performance outcomes identified in the documents listed in Condition A1, as modified by these conditions, will be achieved; (b) the mitigation measures identified in the documents listed in Condition A1, as modified by these conditions will be implemented; (c) the relevant terms of this approval will be complied with; and (d) issues requiring management during construction (including coordination of concurrent activities of other projects as well as concurrent activities in this CSSI), as identified through ongoing environmental risk analysis, will be managed.Ce Section 3.3 Section 4.3 Section 6 Section 7 C6 parties ide an agency including o entified in Condition ( to be included in a ( developed in consultation with relevant C4.
-Details of all information requested by CEMP Sub-plan as a result of consultation, ondence from those agencies, must be MP Sub-plan.
-Section 2 Appendix A
+Note: Inaction and/or expedience will not be supported as justifications for need unless it can be demonstrated that there are beneficial environmental impacts associated with the request.
+A21 Facilities including lunch sheds, office sheds, material lay down sites, stockpile areas, areas used to assemble infrastructure, and portable toilet facilities can be established and operated where they satisfy the following criteria: Section 4 Progressive ESCP iii) no impacts on biodiversity, soil and water, and heritage items beyond those already approved under other terms of this approval.
+C4 The following CEMP Sub-plans must be prepared in consultation with the relevant government agencies and relevant Councils identified for each CEMP Sub-plan and be consistent with the CEMP referred to in the EIS.
+This plan Required CEMP Relevant government authorities to Sub-plan be consulted for each CEMP Sub- plan (d) Soil and water Relevant Councils, Water Group and EES C5 The CEMP Sub-plans Listed in Condition C4 must state how: (a) the environmental performance outcomes identified in the documents listed in Condition A1, as modified by these conditions, will be achieved; (b) the mitigation measures identified in the documents listed in Condition A1, as modified by these conditions will be implemented; Section 3.3 Section 4.3 Section 6 Section 7